Angelina Jolie, Brad Pitt Renewed Romance Rumors Soar: Shiloh Jolie-Pitt To Trick-Or-Treat With Both Parents?

 Jolie and Pitt share six children.
 Their two teenagers, 16-year-old Maddox and 13-year-old Pax, are the leaders of the pack and probably too old to want to go trick-or-treating with mom and dad.
 But the twins, 9-year-old Vivienne and Knox, are at an age where Halloween can provide an opportunity to believe in magic, leaving 12-year-old Zahara and 11-year-old Shiloh Jolie-Pitt to join in the fun.

-A few years ago, an insider told People that Halloween is a favored time of year for Jolie’s and Pitt’s children.
+A few years ago, an insider told People that Halloween is a favored time of year for Jolie and Pitt’s children.
 Angelina was seen shopping with three of the six kids at the Halloween Adventure Superstore in California, and the source described the excitement.

 “Halloween is a big deal for [Brad’s and Angelina’s] kids.”